plasmatech8/plasmatech.dev/docs/DEPLOYMENT.md

 * `whitenoise` middleware is installed to ensure that valid mime types are corrected in the production server
 * `ALLOWED_HOSTS` is set in the settings

+Run Django dev server: `python manage.py runserver`

-Run gunicorn server: `gunicorn plasmatech.wsgi`
+Run Gunicorn prod server: `gunicorn plasmatech.wsgi`

 If you get a 'connection in use' error, consider using command: `sudo fuser -k 8000/tcp` to kill the process.